 Why RAM 2500?
 This Cummins diesel-powered full-size truck is sure to haul you, your friends, and all your outdoor gear wherever your adventure dreams take you.

-Bonus: It is relatively easy and inexpensive to add a vegetable oil fuel system to these trucks, which allows you to save a ton on fuel costs and help the environment at the same time.
+Bonus: It’s relatively easy and inexpensive to add a vegetable-oil fuel system to these trucks, which allows you to save a ton on fuel costs and help the environment at the same time.

-PS: We’re just as sad as you not to have any vans on this list.
-Sadly, there just aren’t many vans with a 4WD system—most are 4×4 conversions—and they bring big money.
-Yes, you can find one under $20,000, but it is likely to be a very high mileage, older unit with rust issues.
+PS: We’re just as sad as you that there aren’t any vans on this list.
+Sadly, there just aren’t many vans with a 4WD system — most are 4×4 conversions — and they bring big money.
+Yes, you can find one under $20,000, but it s likely to be a very high-mileage, older unit with rust issues.